kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 with "mixins" for both capacity pools and devices, which allows a set of mixins to extend the properties defined explicitly.

-### Extending device and capacity pool with a set of mixins
+### Extending device and counter set with a set of mixins

 A simple example the defines a set of mixins and includes them in the definition of 4 NVIDIA A100 GPUs can be seen below: